-During the time that I had struggled with PCOS and getting pregnant I felt so low.
+During the time that I had struggled with infertility with PCOS and getting pregnant I felt so low.
 I felt like I was taking away Milton’s chance of ever being a father.
 Weeks before I had actually found out I was pregnant, I wrote him a letter explaining to him how I believed it was time for us to go our separate ways so he could pursue his life and potentially fatherhood.
 I loved him so much, that I just needed him to be happy, that I wouldn’t be the person to take away his right to be a father, I felt like that’s exactly what I was doing by staying.
 I never ended up giving Milton this letter.

 I felt broken, torn apart and less than a woman.
 I mean, I couldn’t do the one thing that women were literally created to do, have a child.
 It killed me, inside I was black as coal.
 I wanted to give up, shrink down to nothing.